dddrrreee/cs240lx-25spr/labs/9-profiler/README.md

  3. You should define some way to print out the top, sorted, non-zero values in this array along with the `pc` value they correspond to.
-    You should be able to look in the disassembled code (the `.list` file for each routie) to see which instruction these correspond to.
+    You should be able to look in the disassembled code (the `.list` file for each routine) to see which instruction these correspond to.

  4. For the simple test `tests/1-prof-test.c` that just repeatedly prints, the expected results are most counts should be in `PUT32`, `GET32`,